AllyJoho/startup/notes.md

 Honestly if there's a test I'm scared I'll have to remember this `./deployReact.sh -k <yourpemkey> -h <yourdomain> -s startup\`

+## React
+So I didn't do so great on the midterm so I sat in sadness and now I'm working on this.

 # Midterm Reveiw
 - Arrow syntax is when it's like a variable and funcname = () => {}
 - Port 443, 80, 22 is reserved for which protocol?